bonitasoft/bonita-doc/md/languages.md

 # Bonita is available in different languages

-Bonita is officially released in various languages.
+Bonita is officially released in various languages but is open to more translations from the Community.

 ## Languages available by default